 Visit our Re-post guidelines

 Air pollution is associated with a long list of health problems including cardio-respiratory deaths, pulmonary disease, and chronic respiratory conditions.
-And the International Agency for Research on Cancer (IARC) has recently classified air pollution as carcinogenic to humans.
+And the International Agency for Research on Cancer (IARC) has classified air pollution as carcinogenic to humans.